buildpacks/rfcs/text/0000-plan-flags.md

 - This implicit contract between dependent buildpacks should be formalized.

 ### Example:
- We consider the interactions between the Paketo `node-engine` and `npm`
+ We consider the interactions between the Paketo `node-engine` and `npm`:

  - The `node-engine` provides the `npm` dependency to an image, but only for the `launch` phase.
  - The `npm` requires `npm` during the `build` phase, and so it adds an entry in `requires.metadata` to reflect this need, it may also require a version of `node-engine` so it may `require` a version of `node-engine`.